Naachiyaar

 Naachiyaar is a 2018 Indian Tamil-language action crime film written, produced and directed by Bala.
-The film featured Jyothika in the titular role, with G. V. Prakash Kumar and Ivana in other leading roles.
+The film featured Jyothika in the title role, with G. V. Prakash Kumar and Ivana in other leading roles.
 The film tells the tale of the policewoman working to uncover the truth after a young man is accused of sexually assaulting his minor girlfriend.
-Featuring music composed by Ilaiyaraaja and cinematography by Eashwar, the film began production during March 2017 and was released on 16 February 2018.The film was one of the most commercial successful film of that year and team had a success party, attended by the cast and crew members of the film.
+Featuring music composed by Ilaiyaraaja and cinematography by Eashwar, the film began production during March 2017 and was released on 16 February 2018.

 Plot

 Assistant Commissioner Naachiyaar (Jyothika) is a tough policewoman in Chennai who is put in charge of solving an underage rape case.
-She tracks down an 8-months pregnant Arasi (Ivana), the victim, on the run from her uncle and his goons who plan to get her an abortion.
+She tracks down a heavily pregnant Arasi (Ivana), the victim, on the run from her uncle and his goons, who plan to get her an abortion.
 Although Naachiyaar saves Arasi, her uncle and his friends escape and go into hiding.
-Meanwhile, Naachiyaar's partner, Feroz arrests the suspect, Kaathu (G.V.
+Meanwhile, Naachiyaar's colleague, Feroz, arrests the suspect, Kaathu (G.V.
 Prakash Kumar).
-He is then sent to a juvenile home, where he tells his story to one of the wardens, who is soft-hearted towards him.
+He is then sent to a juvenile detention facility, where he recounts his story to one of the wardens, who is sympathetic towards him.

 Through flashbacks, we see how Kaathu and Arasi first met.
-Both are still teenagers from the slums but they do not go to school but are forced to work to help support their respective families.
-Arasi works as a maid at wealthy families' homes while Kaathu does odd jobs for a living.
+Both are still teenagers from the slums, but they do not go to school and are forced to work to help support their respective families.
+Arasi works as a maid for wealthy families, while Kaathu does odd jobs for a living.
 One day, while her employers are away, Arasi invites Kaathu into the house where they (impulsively) make love.
-However, Arasi quickly regrets and pushes Kaathu away, who leaves upset.
+However, Arasi quickly regrets this and pushes Kaathu away, who leaves upset.

-Back in present day, Arasi gives birth to a healthy baby boy and Naachiyaar lets Arasi stay with her until the local government can ensure the mother and baby have a safe place to stay.
-However, DNA results show that Kaathu is not the father of Arasi's child.
+Back in the present day, Arasi gives birth to a healthy baby boy, and Naachiyaar lets Arasi stay with her until the local government can ensure the mother and baby have a safe place to stay.
+However, DNA test results reveal that Kaathu is not the father of Arasi's child.
 Naachiyaar decides to keep this a secret from Arasi until they can investigate this case even further.

 Feroz arrests Arasi's uncle and manipulates him into leading them to a fake doctor who conducts illegal abortions.
-After Naachiyaar threatens him, the fake doctor reveals that one of his most powerful clients, a wealthy north-india based moneylender Thangamani Prabhu is the one who raped Arasi.
-One day, when Arasi was working alone at his home, the moneylender took advantage of her becoming unconscious as a result of falling in kitchen, raped her.
-The old moneylender, who holds a powerful position in the society immediately calls the fake doctor after he sexually assaulted Arasi to prevent any evidence leak, but the fake doctor lies about it being safe despite not using condom, planning to blackmail the moneylender once Arasi becomes pregnant.
+After Naachiyaar threatens him, the fake doctor reveals that one of his most powerful clients, a wealthy North India-based moneylender, Thangamani Prabhu, is the one who raped Arasi.
+One day, when Arasi was working alone at his home, the moneylender took advantage of her when she fainted.
+The elderly moneylender, who holds a powerful position in society, immediately calls the fake doctor who lies about it being safe despite him not using a condom, planning to blackmail the moneylender once Arasi becomes pregnant.